galeradan/byahemnl/README.md

 ### ByaheMNL
-- A bootcamp project using PHP
+- A bootcamp project using PHP, Laravel and MySQL